Queatz/Closer/Features.md

     [ ] 33 minutes left 8 spots left
  [ ] (Challenge) Post challenge video
  [ ] (Challenge) Challenges and profiles and high score boards

+# What isi z

+ [ ] The Closer Austin Launch Squad
+  - host events
+  - engage with users
+  - generate random activity

+# MKTG # The Truth # MKTG#

+ [ ] (The Influecner) Run free classes

+ "I'm hosting free Android & Angular classes in my garage for Closer users"

+  - Android
+  - Angular 6
+  - Flute
+  - Confidante Training

+ [ ] (The Stickers) Laptop, Mazda 3, Miata, Around town

+  - Just do it

+ [ ] (The Free Tacos)

+ Free tacos when you install the Closer app

+ [ ] (The Event Games)

+ TODAY ONLY - find mermaids on E 6th from 9-11pm with the Closer app!
+    involves real people
+    FOUND MERMAID - enter her name
+    hide and seek feel
+    shows area on the map
+    shows key location icons on map if you are playing answer questions about people

+ Start a game - nerds of zilker - get all their names - name games

+ GO!
+You have 2 hours to find all 6 mermaids!
+    See mermaids on map
+    See area of game on map
+    Each mermaid has a challenge for you / your group

+ Winners at the end of the event

+ Yellow color

+ [ ] SH
+    [ ] What happened to Albert?

+ [ ] (???)